Aravind-BN/Aravind-BN/README.md

 - 📫 How to reach me **aravindbn54@gmail.com**

-- ⚡ Fun fact **I am also a competent student leader in my school part of the House Committee, representing the committee for 3 years.**
+- ⚡ Fun fact **I am also a competent student leader in my school part of the House Committee, representing the committee for close to 3 years.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">